 The Advocates have the lowest average hourly pay and the Training Academy Casuals the highest.
-This results in the lower quartile with all Advocates on the lowest hourly rate and the Lower Middle and part of the Upper Middle quartile consisting of CYP individuals.
-The Upper quartile consists only of uniformed, and mostly male, staff who undertake Academy Casual work.
+This results in the lower quartiles consisting of Advocates and CYP individuals.
+The Upper 2 quartiles consist mostly of male staff and they mainly undertake Academy Casual work.
+The difference of pay between the lower 2 quartiles and the upper 2 due to the role split, explains the resulting gender pay gap.